ethercis/ethercis/README.md

 - REST Server configuration
 - Template Data Cache
 - DAC + row level security (RLS)

-Please refer to the following documents for more details on how to upgrade/deploy/configure EtherCIS v1.2.0.

-[TBC]

 v1.1.2 (Apr 10 2018)
 --------------------